-Impact on Performance Measures - Non-compliance found during the audit may adversely affect CMS Part C and Part D Star Ratings and/or Application Cycle Past Performance Reviews.
-For CMS Star Ratings, if the audit finds that a particular issue of non-compliance impacts the data source for a Star measure, the Star measure may be reduced if the data set is deemed inaccurate or biased (per CMS Star Ratings regulation).
-As an example, a Star Ratings measure, which uses data reported to the Independent Review Entity (IRE) as the data source, may be reduced if CMS finds that a sponsoring organization failed to comply with the requirement to forward cases to the IRE.
-For Past Performance Reviews, a sponsoring organization may receive a negative past performance point if its modified past performance audit score represents an outlier (exceeding the 75th percentile) when compared to all final audit reports issued during the 12-month past performance period, consistent with the past performance review methodology CMS issues each year.
+Impact on Performance Measures - Non-compliance found during the audit may adversely affect CMS Part C and Part D Star Ratings.
+If the audit finds that a particular issue of non-compliance impacts the data source for a Star measure, the Star measure may be reduced if the data set is deemed inaccurate or biased (per CMS Star Ratings regulation).